oracle/weblogic-kubernetes-operator/site/config-overrides.md

   * Network Access Point (custom channel), listen address, or port
   * Server and domain log locations -- use the `logHome` domain setting instead
   * Node Manager access credentials
-  * Any existing mbean name (for example, you cannot change the domain name)
+  * Any existing MBean name (for example, you cannot change the domain name)

 Note that it's OK, even expected, to override Network Access Point `public` or `external` addresses and ports.